Mental Health Facilities Lackawanna County, PA

 Moses Taylor Hospital Senior Mental Health

-Moses Taylor Hospital Senior Mental Health is one of mental health facilities in Lackawanna County, Pennsylvania, located at 700 Quincy Avenue, 18510 zip code.
+Moses Taylor Hospital Senior Mental Health is a mental health clinic in Lackawanna County, PA, located at 700 Quincy Avenue, 18510.
 Moses Taylor Hospital Senior Mental Health provides hospital inpatient treatment.
-Moses Taylor Hospital Senior Mental Health provides activity therapy, electroconvulsive therapy and group therapy to adults and seniors 65 or older.
+Moses Taylor Hospital Senior Mental Health offers psychotropic medication, electroconvulsive therapy and group therapy to seniors 65 or older and adults.
 Moses Taylor Hospital Senior Mental Health also supports people with Alzheimer's or dementia and seniors or older adults.

 Learn More